gannonprudhomme/Auto-Scheduler/README.md

 To do these,

 1) Run `cd autoscheduler`
+2) Run `./manage.py makemigrations` and `./manage.py migrate` to generate SQL that will be used to fill the database.
+3) Run `./manage.py createsuperuser` to create a user for Django.
-2) Run `./manage.py scrape_dept` to scrape all of the available departments.
+3) Run `./manage.py scrape_dept` to scrape all of the available departments.
-3) Run `./manage.py scrape_courses` to scrape the courses, sections, and instructors.
+4) Run `./manage.py scrape_courses` to scrape the courses, sections, and instructors.

+If `./manage.py` isn't working, try to use `python manage.py` in place of it.